-- For in one Spirit, we were all baptized into one body – whether Jews or Greeks, whether slave or free – we were all given one Spirit to drink.
+- For also we were all baptized into one body in one Spirit, whether Jews or Greeks, whether slaves or free men.
+And we were all given one Spirit to drink.

 - For also, the body isn’t one part, but many.

 - If the whole body was an eye, where would the sense of hearing be?
-If all were an ear, where would the sense of smell be?
+If the whole body was an ear, where would the sense of smell be?